Recovery Guarantees for Distributed-OMP: DISCUSSION

-\section{Discussion}
+Figure \ref{fig:runtime} shows the runtime and error bars of several schemes, all implemented in Python, as a function of $d$ on a logarithmic scale.
+In this simulation, $\alpha=0$ and $\tmin=0.1$ and we averaged over $J=20$ realizations.
+The runtime of \DebLK is similar to that of \DebL, and thus not shown.
+As seen in the figure, distributed-\OMP methods are more than three orders of magnitude faster than \DebL.
+Not shown are the runtimes \SIS-based schemes, which are slower than \DJ, but are not directly comparable since for them we called from Python an existing R code.

+Finally, in Appendix \ref{app:add_exp} we show empirically that the number of machines to recover the support scales as $M\approx d^{\beta}$ for some $\beta < 1$, in accordance with \eqref{eq:Mcy_Ot}.

+\section{DISCUSSION}

-In general, different algorithms for distributed sparse linear regression can be compared based on three criteria: (i) the SNR above which they succeed with high probability, (ii) communication costs, and (iii) computational requirements.
-In Figure \ref{fig:Pareto} we illustrate how distributed-\OMP algorithms compare with other methods proposed in the literature.
-Each circle represents an algorithm.
-The horizontal axis represents the SNR, the vertical axis represents the communication cost (on a logarithmic scale), and the size of the circle represents the computational cost (also on a logarithmic scale).
-The blue circle corresponds to \OMP on a single machine, the red circle corresponds to \DebL, the yellow circle corresponds to \DebLK and the purple circle corresponds to the distributed-\OMP algorithms that we consider in this paper.
+Distributed inference schemes can be assessed based on three criteria: (i) the SNR above which they succeed with high probability; (ii) the communication per machine; and (iii) the computational requirements.
+Figure \ref{fig:Pareto} illustrates how distributed-\OMP schemes compare with other methods for sparse linear regression.
+Each scheme is represented by a circle, whose size encodes the computational cost per machine (on a logarithmic scale).
+The $x$-axis is the SNR and the $y$-axis is the communication per machine.